 It is very unlikely that you are going to use a public IP address in gns3 and route traffic, by enabling the internet in gns3 you are going to get an IP address from the private IP range 192.168.137.0/24.

-- On the next screen , expand firewall and select Palo-alto firewall from the list and click install.
+On the next screen , expand firewall and select PA-VM (which represents Palo alto firewall) from the list and click install.

 Click next again on the Qemu binary window.

 I am going to install Paloalto version 8.1.10, However, the version is not in the list hence do the following.

 - Select Palo-alto version 8.1.0

 - check the option which says ‘Allow custom files’

 Click on import and browse for the palo-alto qcow2 image.

 Since the version that I have is 8.1.10 though I have selected 8.1.0, so you may get same MD5 error again, click on Yes on the same.

 As you can see below Palo-alto KVM image upload has now been started and it will take some time depends on the network connectivity between the GNS3 client and the server.

 Once upload is completed, you will be able to see the status as Ready to install, select the version again and you may click on next now.